My Quiet Kitchen

 a labeled photo of the ingredients needed for grain-free almond cookies.

 • Vanilla - pure vanilla extract balances the nutty flavor of the almond flour and adds lovely aroma.
+Some readers have also reported that almond extract tastes great.

 How to Make Almond Flour Cookies